 If you know where to look, however, you'll find several notable pieces of architecture, from Anaheim to Venice Beach and everywhere in between.
 The next time your travels take you to the Los Angeles area, look past Hollywood and Disneyland for a moment to appreciate these truly wondrous structures.

 The first surprising thing about Crystal Cathedral is that it's an actual church.
 This is surprising because you don't think of Southern California as a hotbed for religion.

 The second surprising thing about this megachurch, which gets it name from the fact that it's made almost entirely from glass, is just how convenient it is to the popular attractions of Orange County.
-It's just a few minutes' drive from Disneyland and all the convenient IHG hotels near the Anaheim resort area.
+It's just a few minutes' drive from Disneyland.
 Plan to visit the Crystal Cathedral at off-peak times, or you'll spend your time in its pews praying for light traffic on your way back!

 02 of 05

 Although the final "Star Wars" movie will have been out for two years by the time the George Lucas Museum of Narrative Art opens, entering the museum will surely make you feel like you've stepped into a galaxy far, far away.
 You don't need to be a "Star Wars" fan to appreciate the truly otherworldly design of the museum, which looks like something more suited to traveling through space at hyper speed rather than rising above an otherwise ordinary part of Los Angeles.